Healthy Homes Assessment Newlands

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords are now required to ensure their Newlands rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rental properties must be completely in compliance by July 1st 2024.
+Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
+The landlords are now required to make sure their Newlands rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rental properties are required to be completely compliant by 1 July 2024.

 The areas covered by the Healthy Homes Standards are:

-We will evaluate your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we will advise you or your property manager of any work that needs to be completed and offer a report with all the details required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessing, we’ll advise you or your property manager about any tasks required. requirements to be done and provide an assessment report that includes all the details required for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements to comply with the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of as much as $7,200 and additional healthy homes associated fines.
+Failure to fulfill the requirements in the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found not conforming to the standards could be held accountable for up to $7,200 in addition to any healthier homes connected fines.

-We’re fully independent assessors of rental properties in addition, we’re fully qualified for both Healthy Homes and Homefit.
+Our company is fully independent assessors of rental properties we are fully certified to evaluate each of Healthy Homes and Homefit.

 Call Now (04) 280 6777